MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

    ![Screenshot of Mixed Reality toolbar with Add file button highlighted.](media/calling-file-sharing-teams-desktop-mr-toolbar.JPG "SharePhoto")

-   The file will be uploaded to your OneDrive for Business folder and permissions to access that single file will be granted to all call participants.
+   The file is uploaded to your OneDrive for work folder and permissions to access that single file is granted to all call participants.

 - In the Teams **Chat** window, select the **Attach file** button.

 - Copy and paste the file into the **Chat** window.

     > [!NOTE]
     > If you paste a bitmap file this way, it won't appear for the Dynamics 365 Guides user.
-To share a bitmap file, make sure to use one of the methods above to attach the file.
+To share a bitmap file, use another method to attach the file.

 When you share a file, it appears as a new window in the Dynamics 365 Guides user's space and a link to the file is shared in the chat.
 All call participants can [annotate a file](calling-annotations.md) displayed in the Dynamics 365 Guides user's space.
-Note, however, that Teams mobile users can only annotate in one-to-one calls.
+Teams mobile users can only annotate in one-to-one calls.

 ### Use Teams mobile to share a file

-#### Share a OneDrive for Business file
+#### Share a OneDrive for work file

 > [!NOTE]
-> Dynamics 365 Guides does not support sharing from a shared SharePoint folder or a personal OneDrive folder.
+> Dynamics 365 Guides doesn't support sharing from a shared SharePoint folder or a personal OneDrive folder.

 1. In the call controls, select the **More info** button […].

     ![Screenshot of Call controls with More info button highlighted.](media/calling-file-sharing-mobile-call-controls.JPG "SharePhoto")

-1. Select **Insert file**, and then select whether to insert the file from OneDrive for Business or from a Teams team or channel.
+1. Select **Insert file**, and then select whether to insert the file from OneDrive for work or from a Teams team or channel.
 You can insert an image, still gif, video, or .pdf file.

     The file appears as a new window in the Dynamics 365 Guides user’s environment.
-At this time, the Dynamics 365 Guides user cannot save the shared file in their own OneDrive for Business folder.
+At this time, the Dynamics 365 Guides user can't save the shared file in their own OneDrive for work folder.

 #### Share a photo from your phone